gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 2. Create a new Gnosis-Safe by following the steps on the display:

-- give your Gnosis-Safe a name
+- give your Gnosis-Safe a name: `MASTER_SAFE`
 - add a second owner, the "proposer account"
 - set the threshold for executing transactions to 2
   ![Owners and confirmation](assets/tutorial_bracket_strategy_safe-setup.png)

 3. Finish the setup process by signing the MetaMask transaction

-4. Now you should see your brand new gnosis-safe.
+4. Now, you should see your brand new gnosis-safe.
 Congrats.
 Send the funds you want to invest into the bracket strategy to the Gnosis-Safe.

-## Liquidity deployment script
+## Liquidity provision

 Get the code of github repo: https://github.com/gnosis/dex-liquidity-provision by running: